Roslaan001/altsch-sec-semester-exam/Readme.md

 ssh -i altschool.pem ubuntu@13.219.103.15
 ```

+> An SSL certificate is a digital certificate that authenticates a website's identity and encrypts communication between a browser and the server, ensuring a secure connection.
+This encrypted connection, often indicated by an "HTTPS" address and a padlock icon in the browser, protects sensitive information like usernames, passwords, and credit card details from being intercepted.

 I checked whether the SSL certificate tool (certbot) I will use configuring HTTPS which is certbot has been installed with scripts I used at the start of the instance with the command __certbot --version__ and I noticed it is installed, so I ran

 ``` bash